John Nichols (law enforcement officer): Oakland County Sheriff

 In 1984, Nichols defeated the incumbent Johannes Spreen to become Oakland County sheriff.
 Nichols was reelected three times.
 In each of his elections, with the exception of his 1996 reelection to a fourth term, he was the county's highest vote-getter.
-Nichols was elected as a Republican.
+In these elections, Nichols ran as a Republican.

 As sheriff, Nichols undertook what James A. McClear of the Detroit Free Press would later call, "a tough, no-frills revamping of the department".
 He instituted strict policies for the department's officers, doubled the capacity of its jail, and tripled the size of its road patrol.
 The jail had been regularly at or near capacity.
 The department's annual budget increased during his tenure, being at $73 million by the end of his tenure.

 Among what James A. McClear of the Detroit Free Press wrote, at the time of his death, had been the successes of Nichols' tenure was a boot camp for young offenders that garnered national acclaim, a marine division patrolling Oakland County's lakes, and an investigative bureau that was regularly asked to help other departments.

 During his tenure, the department faced a corruption probe.
 While the probe harmed the reputation of the department, it was not regarded to have personally harmed his own reputation.

 Nichols died in office in 1998.